MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-gx64krb.md

     1. Set the **snc/identity/as** profile parameter to *p:&lt;SAP BW service user you created&gt;*.
 For example, *p:BWServiceUser\@MYDOMAIN.COM*.
 Note that *p:* precedes the service user's UPN, as opposed to *p:CN=*, which precedes the UPN when you use CommonCryptoLib as the SNC library.

     1. Set the **snc/gssapi\_lib** profile parameter to *&lt;path to gx64krb5.dll on the BW server&gt;*.
-Place the library in a location that the SAP BW Application server can access.
+Place the library in a location that the SAP BW Application Server can access.

     1. Set the following additional profile parameters, changing the values as required to fit your needs.
 The last five options enable clients to connect to the SAP BW server by using SAP Logon without having SNC configured.